 We apply orthogonal approaches to verify the identity of oligonucleotides including molecular weight and molecular sequencing as an assurance of identity of an oligonucleotide.

 Molecular weight and molecular sequencing are used for assurance of the identity of an oligonucleotide.
-To confirm or determine the sequence of the oligos we use enzymatic or chemical digestion approaches followed by mass spectrometry.
-Tandem mass spectrometry methods (MSMS), allows determination of both mass and sequence and can be particularly useful when considering identification of the position of modified nucleosides.
+To confirm or determine the sequence of the oligos we use enzymatic or chemical digestion approaches followed by mass spectrometry including high resolution accurate-mass spectrometry (Orbitrap, QToF).

-Higher order structures formed by oligonucleotides after annealing in solutions containing various cations can be evaluated by electrospray ionization mass spectrometry (ESI-MS), circular dichroism (CD) spectroscopy and thermal denaturation measurements.
-Melting temperature (Tm)is critical quality attribute of an oligonucleotide and we utilise NMR and circular dichroism (CD).
+Higher order structures can be evaluated by electrospray ionization mass spectrometry (ESI-MS), circular dichroism (CD) spectroscopy and thermal denaturation measurements.
+Melting temperature (Tm) is critical quality attribute of an oligonucleotide and we monitor this using NMR and circular dichroism (CD).

 Due to their impact on the structure, it is important to determine the presence of counterions, particularly for divalent ions (e.g. Mn, Ca, Cu, Zn, Mg, Fe, etc).
 We use inductively coupled plasma spectroscopy (ICP-MS or ICP-OES) to achieve elemental information and trace metal levels.